jump-dev/SDPLR.jl/README.md

 The advantage is that, as `F` is a `n × r` matrix, this decreases the number of variables if `r < n`.
-The disadvantage is that the SDPLR is now solving a nonconvex probem so it may converge to a solution that is not optimal.
+The disadvantage is that the SDPLR is now solving a nonconvex problem so it may converge to a solution that is not optimal.

 The rule of thumb is: the larger `r` is, the more likely the solution you will get is optimal but the smaller `r` is, the faster each iteration is